fbpx

 • Maintain a healthy diet.
 Calcium and vitamin D, along with a nutritious diet overall, are critical for bone health.

 • Stop smoking and avoid excessive alcohol intake.
-Both of these have shown to reduce bone density
+Both of these have been shown to reduce bone density.

 • Have your risk assessed.
+Screening for osteoporosis is possible.
 A simple screening by your doctor can show if you need a bone mineral density test.
+Increased screening, assessment, and treatment for osteoporosis, particularly for high-risk individuals, would prevent “6.1 million fractures over the next 22 years while reducing payer costs by $29 billion and societal costs by $55 billion.”

 Although preventing or treating osteoporosis may not directly decrease the risk of falling, it may go a long way towards improving the outcome for those who do suffer a fall.